markpesic/markpesic.github.io/_posts/2014-3-3-Hello-World.md

 $$ \min_{\theta,\eta} \mathcal{L}(\theta, \eta) \qquad (2) $$

 In (1) the loss is the average over the distribution of images and transformations for the cosine similarity loss between the projector of the online network and $ \eta $ (Notice that in (1) is not included the predictor).
-(2) is the objective that gets minimized respect to $\theta$ and $\eta$.
+(2) is the objective that gets minimized respect to $\theta$ and $\eta $.
 So the optimization of the objective gets split in two subproblems :
 $$\theta^t = arg\min_{\theta} \mathcal{L}(\theta, \eta^t-1) \qquad (3)$$
 $$\eta^t = arg\min_{\eta} \mathcal{L}(\theta^t, \eta) \qquad (4)$$

-The first subproblem (3) is a solved applying the stopgradient to $ \eta^ t-1 $
+The first subproblem (3) is a solved applying the stopgradient to $ \eta^t-1 $